pnc/nginx-ead-sample/README.md

-This repository contains an example configuration for serving pre-processed [EAD](http://www.loc.gov/ead/) files using the [nginx](http://nginx.org) webserver.
+This repository contains an example configuration for serving pre-processed [EAD](http://www.loc.gov/ead/) files using the [Nginx](http://nginx.org) web server.

-# Getting started
+# About

-This repository contains a script that will create a virtual machine on your server running nginx.
+This repository contains files that will:

+  1. Create an Ubuntu Server virtual machine on your computer
+  2. Automatically install the Nginx web server to this virtual machine
+  3. Configure the web server so that it serves XML files using an XSLT stylesheet
+  4. Make the web server available on your local machine at [http://localhost:8080/](http://localhost:8080/).

+it to .
 If you just want to see the configuration file so that you can apply it to an existing server, look in `default-site.conf`.

-To run the eaxmple, you'll need to install [Vagrant](https://www.vagrantup.com) on your machine.
+To run the example, you'll need to install [Vagrant](https://www.vagrantup.com) on your machine.
+Vagrant is a tool that automatically creates and configures virtual machines, saving you from having to create one yourself (which typically involves answering a lot of terse installer questions.)
+It also means the configuration of the virtual machine is encoded in a machine-readable script rather than as a set of human instructions.

+You will also need to know how to open a terminal and change directories.
+Instructions [for OS X are available.](http://mac.appstorm.net/how-to/utilities-how-to/how-to-use-terminal-the-basics/).

 This repository contains a script (called a `Vagrantfile`) that will tell Vagrant how to configure the virtual machine.
+The virtual machine created by this step is just vanilla Ubuntu Server machine, with no special software.

+It also contains a Bash shell script (sorry) called `setup.sh` that will be run on the virtual machine, which turns the vanilla machine into a web server by installing several packages and installing the sample configuration file.

+Finally, this repository contains a sample configuration (`default-site.conf`) for Nginx that tells it to pre-process XML files using an XSLT stylesheet.

+# Getting started

-To create the virtual machine, navigate to a directory and run:
+To create the virtual machine, navigate to the directory where you want to keep this repository and run:

     git clone https://github.com/pnc/nginx-ead-sample.git --recursive
     cd nginx-ead-sample